sudo-rickroll/EVA/README.md

 Model is underfitting.
 Parameters need to be further reduced and this needs to be compensated with other operations, which will be done in the upcoming models.

+NOTEBOOK 3:

+Target:

+Add data augmentation to slightly increase the accuracy.
+Observe change in accuracy compared to previous model's max accuracy.

+Results:

+Parameters: 16030
+Best Training Accuracy: 99.16%
+Best Test Accuracy: 99.6%

+Analysis:

+Model is underfitting.
+Accuracy seems to be improved by applying data augmentation but too many augmentations seem to impact the performance.